Every Time A Fly Lands Does It Poop

 Anatomy and Physiology

-To fully understand why flies seem to poop every time they land, it is important to delve into the specifics of their anatomy and physiology.
+To fully understand why flies seem to poop every time they land, it is important to get into the specifics of their anatomy and physiology.
 The key components of a fly's digestive system include the proboscis, esophagus, crop, midgut, and hindgut.
 Each plays a critical role in how flies process food and manage waste.

 Proboscis: As mentioned earlier, the proboscis is the fly’s feeding tube.
 It is a complex structure that allows the fly to suck up liquids.
 In some species, the proboscis is also used to secrete saliva, which helps dissolve solid food particles.